 The New Category

 The coronavirus pandemic has encouraged consumers to shop for groceries and basic necessities online.
 Online sales in the pre-pandemic era mainly comprised fashion items and consumer electronics.
 But with stores across the globe shutting down, people have moved to online retail stores for their basic shopping needs.
+And of-course, it wouldn’t be possible without technological advancement and cybersecurity engineer to strengthen and secure e-commerce websites.

 Increase in Sales